daixque/dupler/README.md

 ## Overview

-Dupler provides you a simple command line interface to document generation environment using template engine especially in ERB format.
+Dupler is a simple command line interface to generate any kind of text files by using template engine especially in [ERB](https://github.com/ruby/erb) format.

 Typical use cases are:

  - generate configuration files for some different environments
  - generate test data

-Technically dupler is just a cli wrapper of `Tilt` template engine.
+Technically dupler is just a cli wrapper of [Tilt](https://github.com/rtomayko/tilt) template engine.
-And Dupler supports ActiveSupport by default in template.
+And Dupler supports [ActiveSupport](https://github.com/rails/rails/tree/main/activesupport) by default in template.

 ## Installation